surajpotnuru/de_trainings/SessionPlan.md

 - DRY (Function, Packages)
 - Exception Handling (How code will behave when error occurs)
 - File Operations
+- Pandas Hands on
-- Decorators / Generators
+- Decorators / Generators (Later)
-- Collections in Python
+- Collections in Python (Later)
-- Object oriented Programming in Python
+- Object oriented Programming in Python (Later)
 - Hands on / Questions

 ## AWS Cloud